rails/rails/guides/source/association_basics.md

 ------------------------------

 Single Table Inheritance (STI) is a pattern in Rails that allows multiple models to be stored in a single database table.
-This is useful when you have different types of entities that share common attributes and behavior but also have specific behaviors.
+This is useful when different types of entities share common attributes and behavior but also have unique characteristics.

-For example, suppose we have `Car`, `Motorcycle`, and `Bicycle` models.
-These models will share fields like `color` and `price`, but each will have unique behaviors.
-They will also each have their own controller.
+For instance, imagine we have `Car`, `Motorcycle`, and `Bicycle` models.
+These models might share fields like color and price, but each will have specific behaviors and its own controller.

 ### Generating the Base Vehicle Model